QuaSi-Software/resie/README.md

-# Bran - simulation engine for district-scale networks of energy systems
+# Resie - simulation engine for district-scale networks of energy systems

-Use of Bran is described in more detail in the accompanying documentation.
+Use of Resie is described in more detail in the accompanying documentation.
 You can find a rendered version online at [TBD](http://example.com).
 This document describes installation and basic instructions, particularly for developers.

 ## Installation